UpCloudLtd/terraform-provider-upcloud/docs/resources/kubernetes_cluster.md

 ### Optional

 - `plan` (String) The pricing plan used for the cluster.
 Default plan is `development`.
 You can list available plans with `upctl kubernetes plans`.
 - `private_node_groups` (Boolean) Enable private node groups.
-Private node groups requires network that is routed through NAT gateway.
+Private node groups requires a network that is routed through NAT gateway.

 ### Read-Only